billthefarmer/editor/README.md

 editor will just exit or open a file chooser.
 The current file may be saved on app pause using the menu option.
 The scroll position and name will be remembered for the last 10 files opened.

+### Changed file
+If a file has changed in storage while it was open in the editor, if you attempt to save it, or the app is resumed, you will be prompted whether to overwrite or reload the file.

 ### Default file
 If there is no open file any text entered will by default be saved in